 Contemporary accounts described Crispus Attucks as a 'mulatto'.
-The term 'mulatto' did not, in the 1770s, denote a mixture of white and black genetics.
+The term 'mulatto' did not, in the 1770s, denote a mixture of white and tion thereof shall be made, He is to be considered as being on black genetics.
 It simply referred to the color of the man's skin as being lighter than other's.